muppet9010/Factorio-Biter-Revive/README.md

   - evoMax = the evolution maximum when the revive chance doesn't increase any more % as a number (integer), i.e. 80 = 80% - equivalent of mod setting "Evolution revive chance maximum %".
   - chanceBase = the revive chance % when at minimum evolution as a number (integer), i.e. 5 = 5% - Equivalent of mod setting "Chance of revive starting %".
   - chancePerEvo = the revive chance % increase per evolution % up to the max evolution limit as a number (integer), i.e. 2 = 2% - equivalent of mod setting "Chance of revive % per evolution %".
   - chanceFormula = the revival chance formula as a text string. - Equivalent of mod setting "Chance of revive formula".
+NOTE: only the first active command in priority order will set the formula, all others will be ignored.
+As the concept of adding raw formula togeather or finding the largest formula in a mod wide abstract way dons't make sense.
+Order is: enforced command, base command, mod setting, add command.
   - delayMin = the revive delay minimum in seconds as a number (integer), i.e. 0 = 0 seconds - equivalent of mod setting "Delay minimum seconds".
   - delayMax = the revive delay maximum in seconds as a number (integer), i.e. 5 = 5 seconds - equivalent of mod setting "Delay maximum seconds".
 - priority = the priority for this command as a text string.
 Supported values "enforced", "base", "add".